with conversation & reflection!

 Everyone and anyone, from newcomers to long-time church members.
-Group size is limited to allow everyone ample opportunity to share.
+Because group size is limited, there is ample opportunity for everyone to share.

 How do I join a Small Group?

-Sign up online using the form on this page.
+When the next schedule is announced, a form will be available on this page so you can sign up online.
 The month prior to start up, you can also sign up on the easel in the main lobby or at our Small Group table display at Fellowship Hour.
 You can also contact us by email or phone (see below).

 Where do Small Groups meet?

-All groups meet in one of the meeting rooms at the church, usually the Parlor on the main floor.
-The Family Group uses multiple spaces.
+The adult groups meet in one of the meeting rooms at the church, usually the Parlor on the main floor.
+The family group uses multiple spaces.

 For More Information: